Nicholauszoom/airbnb-clone-project/README.md

 Use tools like Postman or automated testing frameworks (e.g., Jest, Mocha) for validation

 Report bugs and verify fixes, ensuring the product meets defined quality standards

+# Technology Stack

+Django

+Purpose: A high-level Python web framework used to build the backend of the application.
+It enables rapid development of secure and maintainable RESTful APIs and integrates seamlessly with databases and authentication systems.

+MySQL

+Purpose: A relational database management system used to store structured data such as users, properties, bookings, and transactions.
+It works well with Django through Django’s ORM (Object-Relational Mapping).

+GraphQL

+Purpose: An alternative to REST for API communication.
+It allows clients to request exactly the data they need, which can improve performance and flexibility.
+It is used to handle complex queries and optimize frontend-backend communication.